$K$-theoretic Coulomb branches of quiver gauge theories and cluster varieties: Introduction

 \section{Introduction}

-In their recent work~\cite{Nak15, BFN16}, Braverman, Finkelberg, and Nakajima have proposed a mathematical definition of the \emph{Coulomb branch} of a $3d$ $\Nc=4$ SUSY gauge theory of cotangent type.
-Given a complex reductive group $G$ and its complex representation $N$, they introduce a certain moduli space $\Rcr_{G,N}$, which coincides with the affine Grassmannian $\mathrm{Gr}_G$ in the case $N$ is trivial.
-It is shown in~\cite{BFN16} that there is a well-defined $G_\Oc$-equivariant Borel-Moore homology $H_*^{G_\Oc}(\Rcr)$ of the moduli space $\Rcr$, and that $H_*^{G_\Oc}(\Rcr)$ carries a convolution product which equips it with a commutative ring structure.
-The Coulomb branch $\Mc_C$ is defined to be the spectrum of this ring:
+In \cite{Nak16, BFN18}, Braverman, Finkelberg, and Nakajima propose a mathematical definition of the \emph{Coulomb branch} of a $3d$ $\Nc=4$ supersymmetric gauge theory of cotangent type.
+Given a complex reductive group $G$ and its complex representation $N$, they introduce a moduli space $\Rcr = \Rcr_{G,N}$, which coincides with the affine Grassmannian $\Gr_G=G\brr{z}/G\bss{z}$ in the case $N=0$.
+It is shown in~\cite{BFN18} that there is a well-defined $G\bss{z}$-equivariant Borel--Moore homology group $H_*^{G\bss{z}}(\Rcr)$ of the moduli space $\Rcr$, and that $H_*^{G\bss{z}}(\Rcr)$ carries a convolution product which equips it with a commutative ring structure.
+The Coulomb branch $\mathscr{M}_C = \mathscr{M}_C(G,N)$ of the theory is defined to be the spectrum of this ring:

 As a byproduct of the above definition, one obtains a \emph{quantized Coulomb branch}.
-The latter is defined as the $G_\Oc \rtimes \C^*$-equivariant homology of $\Rcr$,
+The latter is a non-commutative convolution algebra